osoleve/Name-QuickSearch/README.md

 `topNMatches` and `matchesWithCutoff` both have similar one-shot batch versions, named `oneShotTopNMatches` and `oneShotMatchesWithCutoff` respectively.

-Shout out to Charles Sommers, who wrote the original tool I'm porting to Haskell.
+Shout out to Charles Sommers, who wrote the original tool I'm reimplementing the idea of.